Kalaxia/game-api/README.md

 ## Introduction

 What is kalaxia ?
-Kalaxia is an old school multilayer browser strategy game on real time with semi persistent session.
+Kalaxia is an old school multiplayer browser strategy game on real time with semi persistent session.
 This is an open source game.
 You can find more information on the project on our website [kalaxia.org](https://kalaxia.org), or on our [discord](https://discordapp.com/invite/bSQ3WV).